What Goes On Inside Your Camera?

 We have been discussing a few technical topics on the blog in the last few articles, with pixels and how the sensor works and before I let your brains relax I want to show you what the inside of your camera looks like and how it works.

-So those are the bits that make up the important components in your camera.
+So those are the bits that make up the important components in your digital camera.
 Here is how they work for you in order to save the picture you are taking.

 Your LENS, which is made up of ceramic, plastic or glass (or a mix of these three) components collect light and points it into your camera.